What is residential rental property?

 Residential rental property is any residential property in which money is exchanged, meaning the dwelling unit is leased or otherwise rented to tenants solely for residential purposes.
 Examples include, but are not limited to, an apartment, single family home, or multi-family units.
 The exceptions are a hotel or a college or university dormitory.

-All real property parcels on which at least one residential living unit is leased or rented as described above are considered residential rental property, regardless of other improvements that are located on the parcel.
-For instance, a parcel improved with a street-level retail store and two second floor apartments that are leased to residential tenants is residential rental property even though the parcel may be classified as commercial for real property tax purposes.
+All real property parcels on which at least one residential living unit is leased or rented as described above are considered residential rental property, regardless of other improvements (e.g., apartment over retail space) that are located on the parcel.

 Who must file?